 Both families, the Riesenkampff's and the v.
 Maydell's come from the Baltics and have lived in Riga and Tallinn for many centuries until the beginning of World War II.
-Today both families, like most Germans, are mainly located in Germany.
+Today both families, like most Baltic Germans, are mainly located in Germany.

-The purpose and scope of support is agreed according to the project proposals, then a due diligence is carried out and regular visits are then made to verify that the objectives have been reached and funds have been spent accordingly.
+The purpose and scope of support is agreed according to the project proposals, then a due diligence is carried out and regular visits are made to verify that the objectives have been reached and funds have been spent accordingly.
 The Riesenkampff Foundation maintains close contact with local humanitarian and social institutions, entrepreneurs and government agencies.

 Who we are:

 Born in Heidelberg, Nikolai Riesenkampff studied in Heidelberg and Freiburg and holds a PhD in Law.
 He started his career by working for Bertelsmann / Lycos in Germany and the USA.
 Afterwards he co-founded the online payment service Skrill.
 He was also chairman of German football club 1.
 FC Kaiserslautern and founded the Riesenkampff Foundation in 2016.

 Marie v.
 Maydell Advisory Board